Fully Convolutional Neural Networks to Detect Clinical Dermoscopic Features: Methods

+While labelling superpixels is a convenient way to gather ground truth data from human clinicians as it avoids a detailed per-pixel labelling, individual superpixel labelling is less desirable for machine classification tasks for the following two reasons.
+Firstly, by considering each superpixel individually, the machine classifies based only on the local context available within a superpixel, and ignores surrounding context such as location relative to the entire lesion (\eg dermoscopic features commonly occur within or near the border of the lesion).
+Secondly, many state-of-the-art approaches for classification rely on a deep learning framework~\cite{Russakovsky2014}.
+Classifying individual superpixels within a deep learning framework is challenging, as typical deep learning frameworks expect a fixed sized rectangular input, whereas, individual superpixels are of varying size and have non-rectangular shapes.
+Further, converting to a more conventional deep learning approach allows us to take advantage of neural networks pretrained over larger datasets.

-\subsubsection{Superpixels to segmentations}
+\subsection{Superpixels to Segmentations}

-Rather than treating this as a superpixel labelling problem, we instead model this as a segmentation task.
-We convert the superpixels $s$ and corresponding labels $l$ into a 3D volume $m$, where the first two spatial dimensions correspond to the spatial dimensions of $x$ (Fig.~\ref{fig:superpixelseg} \emph{top row}), and the third dimension contains four channels corresponding to the four classes.
-This allow us to capture the spatial dependencies among the superpixels, and to efficiently leverage pretrained convolutional neural network (CNN).
+As previously motivated, rather than treating this as a superpixel classification problem, we instead model this as a multi-label segmentation task.
+We convert the superpixels $s$ and corresponding labels $l$ into a 3D volume $m \in \mathbb{Z}^{K \times W \times H}$, where $K$ indicates the number of labels, and the width $W$ and height $H$ correspond to the spatial dimensions of the input image $x$ (Fig.~\ref{fig:superpixelseg}\emph{a}).
+Specifically, we assign each element within $m$ a binary label $l_{ik}$ to indicate the presence or absence of the $k$-th dermoscopic feature at a particular element $m_{kwh}$,

+where $l_{ik}$ represents the $k$-th label for the $i$-th superpixel, and the superpixel $s_i$ is composed of $(w,h)$ spatial locations that index into the spatial locations of $m$.
+This representation captures the spatial dependencies among superpixels, and allows us to efficiently leverage pretrained CNNs.

-\subsubsection{Segmentations to superpixels}
+\subsection{Segmentations to Superpixels}

-While our CNN produces segmentations/pixel predictions (Fig.~\ref{fig:superpixelseg} \emph{bottom left}), our final task is to label superpixels.
-We convert the predicted segmentation mask $\hat{m}$ back to a predicted superpixel labelling $\hat{s}$ (Fig.~\ref{fig:superpixelseg} \emph{bottom}) by assigning to the $i$-th superpixel of the $c$-th class the average predicted probabilities in the corresponding locations in the predicted mask,
+While our CNN produces segmentations/pixel predictions (Fig.~\ref{fig:superpixelseg} \emph{c, f}), our final task is to assign a set of labels to each superpixel.
+We convert the predicted segmentation mask $\hat{m} \in \mathbb{R}^{K \times W \times H}$ back to a predicted superpixel labelling $\hat{l}$ (Fig.~\ref{fig:superpixelseg} \emph{d, g}) by assigning to the $k$-th label of the $i$-th superpixel the average probabilities predicted within the $i$-th superpixel location, \ie

-where $\hat{m}^c(j)$ is the predicted probability of the $c$-th class in the $j$-th spatial location, and $L(s_i)$ returns all $J$ spatial indices corresponding to superpixel $s_i$.
+where $|s_i|$ indicates the number of pixels in the superpixel $s_i$, and $\hat{m}_{kwh}$ is the predicted probability of the $k$-th label at the $(w,h)$ spatial location.

-\subsubsection{CNN architecture}
+\subsection{CNN Architecture}